Photo by Erwin Pieloor

 More key findings:

-— Original equipment manufacturer maintenance services have little return on investment.
+— Original equipment manufacturer maintenance services have had little return on investment.
 More than 80 percent of organizations buy maintenance contracts from their equipment manufacturer even though they see little value in what they are purchasing and express discontent over misrepresented cost savings, new fees, and inflexible pricing models.

 1. Keep what’s working within an existing infrastructure to avoid premature and unnecessary upgrades.